-The company has taken measures to reduce costs to counter the expected effect of the lower volumes of consultancy work and the lower amount of portal projects.
-As a consequence thereof several staff has been re-assigned and/or their contracts have been terminated.
-At the same time the company is building up sales resources to bring FLOW deeper into the existing markets.
-For FY 2018 this trend may be expected to continue.
+The company continually monitors the performance of its consultancy team and takes measures to reduce costs to counter the expected effect of the lower volumes of consultancy work.
+Consequently, staff is reassigned and/or work may be outsourced.
+For FY 2019 this trend may be expected to continue.